Turkish coffee fortune telling is an ancient Arabic-culture custom that many people enjoy everywhere. Only gifted women do it. Check it out!

 Whether it occurs instinctively after supper or presented by an expert, the regular coffee cup reading is popular divination feature from the Arabic culture.

-The first time I saw coffee fortune telling was about 45 years ago.
+The first time I saw it was about 45 years ago.
 I had a close classmate who was from a Lebanese family.
 I used to go to their home frequently, and the grandmother was a coffee teller.

 Brazil is a country with many different ethnicities, and Arabic Brazilian coffee drinkers maintain that cultural habit very alive.